melmzv/arg_ss24_project/README.md

 > [!NOTE]
 > While generating the presentation, you may notice that some sections and subsections might not have the correct beamer formatting applied.
 This is due to the color coding in the `beamer_theme_trr266.sty` file, which might need further adjustments.
 The current output is based on the template provided and further customization may be required to ensure consistency across all slides.

-- `info`: This is a folder that can store additional documentation.
-In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
 Because the output paper and presentation are created locally on your computer.